gpaumier/gp2/src/articles/2010-11-05 illustrated-licensing-tutorial-for-wikimedia-commons.rst

-You may remember that the Wikimedia Foundation `unveiled a prototype of upload wizard <http://guillaumepaumier.com/2010/08/07/prototype-upload-wizard-unveiled-for-wikimedia-commons/>`__ for Wikimedia Commons (the repository of freely reusable media files used in all of our projects) a few months ago.
-The `prototype <http://commons.prototype.wikimedia.org/uwd/>`__ was developed as part of the Multimedia usability project, a grant-funded, one-year project aiming to increase multimedia participation on Wikimedia websites.
+You may remember that the Wikimedia Foundation :doc:`unveiled a prototype of upload wizard <prototype-upload-wizard-unveiled-for-wikimedia-commons/>` for Wikimedia Commons (the repository of freely reusable media files used in all of our projects) a few months ago.
+The prototype was developed as part of the Multimedia usability project, a grant-funded, one-year project aiming to increase multimedia participation on Wikimedia websites.

 One of the main issues identified early on is that the current workflow of the upload process attempts to provide an advanced course in worldwide copyright when the user uploads a file.
-In reality, `our research <http://usability.wikimedia.org/wiki/Multimedia:UX_study,_June_2010>`__ showed (unsurprisingly) that most users either gave up in front of the overwhelming instructions, or simply ignored them.
+In reality, :doc:`our research <wikimedia-multimedia-ux-testing-videos>` showed (unsurprisingly) that most users either gave up in front of the overwhelming instructions, or simply ignored them.

 Our approach was to separate the "educational" part of the upload page from the actual upload form.
 Copyright has proven to be one of the most unappealing topics to new users, who simply want to share their knowledge and artwork.
 For that reason, we created an |illustrated tutorial|_ in a comic-strip format.